 The authority for establishing and amending the obligation to make contributions and member contribution rates rests with NRS.
 New hires, in agencies which did not elect the employer-pay contribution (EPC) plan prior to July 1, 1983, have the option of selecting one of two alternative contribution plans.
 One plan provides for matching employee and employer contributions, while the other plan provides for employer pay contributions only.
-Under the matching employee/employer contributions which have been credited to their account.
+Under the matching employee/employer contribution plan a member may, upon termination of service for which contribution is required, withdraw employee contributions which have been credited to their account.
 All membership rights and active service credit in the System are canceled upon withdrawal of contributions from the member's account.
 If EPC was elected, the member cannot convert to the Employee/Employer Contribution plan and cannot withdraw these contributions.
 The District elected the EPC plan prior to July 1, 1983.